Stremio/stremio-addon-sdk/docs/README.md

 **To get familiar with the resources and their roles, [read this](./api/README.md).**

+Live TV addons that provide a programme guide should follow [Native EPG](./epg.md).

 #### `const { addonBuilder, serveHTTP, getRouter, publishToCentral } = require('stremio-addon-sdk')`

 Imports everything the SDK provides: